Our Verdict

 Overall, the padding is significant and better than that of most of the competition.
 It has padding on padding on padding.
 The back padding can be halved and folded in infant mode or unfolded for bigger children.
 The two layers slide over one another, and there is great padding in the back area where many competitors skimp.

 The shell itself is relatively smooth, but the Britax Safecell red design below the seat has a bunch of small honeycomb-type exposed areas where messes will likely migrate.
-You'll have a heck of a time getting vomit out of this area or a spilled smoothie.
+You'll have a heck of a time getting vomit or a spilled smoothie out of this area.
 The seat has two integrated cup holders that sit pretty flush with the seat shell and twist out for cleaning.
-If you don't show your little ones how you remove them, you might get some extra time before they figure them out.
+If you don't show your little ones how to remove them, you might get some extra time before they figure them out.

 Weight/Size

 The average seat in this group weighs 24.3 lbs and is 18.6 in wide.
-Given that the low for the group is a smidge over 9 and the width closer to 17 in, you can see why this option did not stand out in our review.
+Given that the low for the group is a smidge over nine and the width is closer to 17 in, you can see why this option did not stand out.

 Should You Buy the Britax One4Life ClickTight?

 The Britax One4Life is a generally average seat with a higher-than-average price.
-This seat offers below-average crash test analysis, and the terrible clip-style LATCH connectors we equate to cheap and frustrating.
-Why would a brand with this history of quality make this choice on a seat priced above the average?
-We don't know, but frankly, it is somewhat of a deal-breaker.
+It offers below-average crash test analysis, and we equate the terrible clip-style LATCH connectors to being cheap and frustrating.
 Installation is hard enough without making it harder to save money while not passing the savings on to the user.
-Overall, the lackluster performance of this seat results in just about the average score for the group, with no actual standout features or reasons to recommend it.
+Overall, the lackluster performance of this seat is disappointing, with no standout features or reasons to recommend it.
 It is the highest-scoring Britax in this lineup.
 Still, higher-scoring options from other brands cost less and provide an additional margin of safety, as indicated by their crash test results.

 What Other Convertible Car Seat Should You Consider?

-If your goal is quality, safety, or ease of use, the Nuna Rava is a top performer.
+If your goal is quality, safety, or ease of use, the Romer Veni is a top performer.
 This option has higher crash test scores, is easy to install, has straightforward features, and has a comfy seating spot.
-If the price is out of your budget (as it is one of the most expensive options), then the Graco 4Ever DLX is a good choice that excels at just about everything.
+It is owned by the same parent company as Britax and shares a similar ClickTight lockoff design, making Britax lovers feel at home.
+If the price is out of your budget, then the Graco 4Ever DLX is a good choice that excels at almost everything.
 The high crash test score is reason enough to love it, and the price is lower than the Britax.
 No matter your goals or budget, there is a top-ranking option in our lineup that is probably a better fit for you.
+Alternatively, if you love Britax and don't want to stray, the Britax Poplar S scored higher overall and performed slightly better in our crash test analysis.